 Monumental and impressive sized so called Guanabara pedestal dining or conference table designed by Jorge Zalszupin and manufactured by his own company l’Atelier, Brazil 1959.
 This stunning large dining table has a rosewood patchwork top supported by 2 solid concrete bases, covered with cognac leather.
 A thick metal structure supports each a part of the oval top as it consists in 2 parts.
 This large sized table has two concrete bases which serve as pillar for the main feature of the table, the patchwork jacaranda wooden top.
 The idea from the patchwork top came from the use of left-over scraps of wood available at the factory is a characteristic feature for Zalszupin’s designs, which was of course super-efficient.
-The tabletop is completely refinished and is again in good condition where still minor signs from age are visible.
+The tabletop is completely refinished and is again in good condition where still minor signs from age are visible to the wood, but that is normal for a tropical table this age.
 The leather base is in very good condition with minimal wear from age and usage.
 The table can use up to 12 chairs easily, depending on the size of the chairs of course.
 The table is marked with a L’Atelier sticker at the bottom of the tabletop.
 The table has a L’Atelier sticker underneath the top.

 Have a look at the 360* video tour from the Jorge Zalszupin exhibition > Video tour